 Clinton wore a robin’s-egg-blue coloured tie, with a white shirt and black jacket.
 His hair was perfectly coiffed.

 *Shakes his head “NO” when he really means it.

 *Eyes wide, forehead wrinkled with expression, enabling his teeth for resonance.

 Besides a well-crafted, colourful speech in support of Kerry, Clinton’s content was poignant with nothing extraneous.
 Many politicians are famous for loving to hear themselves talk, giving ten-minute answers to simple questions which could be answered in seconds (sorry to be so blunt, but I believe it’s true).
 Every point he made was justified with fact and only necessary details.
-He could sell a jury any verdict a court needed.
+He could likely sell a jury any verdict a court needed.
 He closed on every argument.
-But Clinton never spoke in circles; all long-winded political rhetoric was omitted.
+But Clinton never spoke in circles; long-winded political rhetoric was omitted.
 He cut to the chase.
 There were surprises.
 Nothing extraneous.
 It was all about Kerry, not himself.
-All business.
-All passion.
+All business and a lot of passion.

 I think that every aspiring public speaker and/or politician would greatly benefit and learn a lot by watching videos of Bill Clinton speak.
 There are many other outstanding speakers to watch as well!
 Stay inspired, friends!